mahhmoudkarem/Gym-Management-System/README.md

 ---

 ## 📄 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Mahmoud Karem License - see the [LICENSE](LICENSE) file for details.